-5. Derivative financial instruments
+5 Derivative financial instruments

 The Audit Committee of the Board of Directors has responsibility for monitoring the treasury policies and objectives of the Company, which include controls over the procedures used to manage the main financial risks arising from the Company's operations.
 Such risks comprise commodity price, foreign exchange and interest rate risks.
 The Company uses financial instruments to manage exposures arising from these risks.
-These instruments include borrowings, cash deposits and derivatives (principally jet fuel derivatives, interest rate swaps and forward foreign exchange contracts).
+These instruments include borrowings, cash deposits and derivatives (principally jet fuel derivatives, interest rate swaps, cross-currency interest rate swaps and forward foreign exchange contracts).
 It is the Company's policy that no speculative trading in financial instruments takes place.

 The Company's historical fuel risk management policy has been to hedge between 70% and 90% of the forecast rolling annual volumes required to ensure that the future cost per gallon of fuel is locked in.
 This policy was adopted to prevent the Company being exposed, in the short term, to adverse movements in global jet fuel prices.
 However, when deemed to be in the best interests of the Company, it may deviate from this policy.
-At March 31, 2009, the Company had hedged approximately 75% of its fuel exposure for the year ending March 31, 2010.
-In the prior financial year, due to fundamental changes in the global energy markets, the Company had adopted a more selective approach to fuel hedging, with approximately 2% of its fuel exposure hedged for the 2009 fiscal year at March 31, 2008.
+At March 31, 2012, the Company had hedged approximately 90% of its estimated fuel exposure for the year ending March 31, 2013.
+At March 31, 2011, the Company had hedged approximately 77% of its estimated fuel exposure for the year ending March 31, 2012.
+At March 31, 2012.
+At March 31, 2010, the Company had hedged approximately 85% of its estimated fuel exposure for the year ending March 31, 2011.

-Foreign currency risk in relation to the Company's trading operations largely arises in relation to non-Euro currencies.
-These currencies are primarily U.K. pound sterling and the U.S. dollar.
-The Company manages this risk by matching sterling revenues against sterling costs.
-Surplus sterling revenues are sometimes used to fund forward foreign exchange contracts to hedge U.S. dollar currency exposures that arise in relation to fuel, maintenance, aviation insurance, and capital expenditure costs and excess pounds sterling are converted into Euro.
-Additionally, the Company swaps Euro for U.S. dollars using forward currency contracts to cover any expected dollar outflows for these costs.
+Foreign currency risk in relation to the Company's trading operations largely arises in relation to noneuro currencies.
+These currencies are primarily U.K. pounds sterling and the U.S. dollar.
+The Company manages this risk by matching pounds sterling revenues against pounds sterling costs.
+Surplus pounds sterling revenues are sometimes used to fund forward foreign exchange contracts to hedge U.S. dollar currency exposures that arise in relation to fuel, maintenance, aviation insurance, and capital expenditure costs and excess pounds sterling are converted into euro.
+Additionally, the Company swaps euro for U.S. dollars using forward currency contracts to cover any expected dollar outflows for these costs.
+From time to time, the Company also swaps euro for U.K. pounds sterling using forward currency contracts to hedge expected future surplus pounds sterling.
+From time to time the Company also enters into cross-currency interest rate swaps to hedge against fluctuations in foreign exchange rates and interest rates in respect of US dollar denominated borrowings.